Classic Yoga

 Step 1

 Sit with legs stretched out.
 Bend the right leg and place the heel under the perineum.
-Then, the perineum should be seated on top of the right heel, and place the right sole flat against the inner left thigh.
+Then, the perineum should be seated on top of the right heel.
+Further, place the right sole flat against the inner left thigh.

 Step 2